 Hughes Hubbard & Reed LLP (“Hughes Hubbard” or the “Firm”) is an international law firm, which handles matters and provides legal services to clients throughout the world, including the European Union (“EU”), the European Economic Area (“EEA”) and Switzerland.
 In the course of this work, it is often necessary for current and prospective clients, adversaries in litigation, counter-parties in transactional matters, and others to provide the Firm with information that is subject to the data protection laws of the EU, the EEA and Switzerland.
 This Policy protects personal data that is transferred from the EU, the EEA or Switzerland to the United States.

 The Firm adheres to the EU-US Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the United States Department of Commerce regarding the collection, use, and retention of personal information transferred from the EU and Switzerland to the United States.
 Hughes Hubbard has certified to the Department of Commerce that it adheres to the Privacy Shield Principles (“Principles”).
 If there is a conflict between this Privacy Shield Policy and the Principles, the Principles shall govern.
-The Firm’s compliance with the Privacy Shield is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission and/or the Department of Transportation.
+The Firm’s compliance with the Privacy Shield is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
 To learn more about the Privacy Shield program, and to view our certification, please visit http://privacyshield.gov.

 Information we collect and use

 For purposes of this Policy, personal data refers to any information relating to an identified or identifiable natural person that is transferred from the EU, EEA or Switzerland to or within Hughes Hubbard under the EU-U.S. Privacy Shield or the U.S.-Swiss-U.S. Privacy Shield.